-A few years ago, I wrote a short article called “The Alexander Syndrome” that’s been coming back to my mind a lot lately.
-In fact…I’m not sure I’ve ever been more convinced about an argument than I am about this one.
+A few years ago, I wrote a post called "The Alexaner Syndrome" that’s been coming back to my mind a lot lately.
+In fact...i'm not sure I've ever been more convinced about an argument than I am about this one.

 There are two things in particular that have brought this to mind:

-- In the last year, it feels like we might seen more evangelical poster-boys ‘fall from grace’ than in the last 10 combined.
-When this is the “curve” people are grading their success on…it screws with the curve. (to say the least)
+- In the last year, it feels like we have seen more evangelical posterboys 'fall' from grace than in the last 10 combined.
+When this is the "curve" people are grading their success on...it screws with the curve. (to say the least)

-- A little while ago, Elizabeth and I had the privilege of having 16 people over our house who have all been faithfully serving in local church ministry for 30+ years (some in a full-time capacity, some not).
-What struck me was not just that they survived, but how energized they are by where we are as a church (East End Fellowship) and where we are going.
-They’ve come out on the other side of their roaring 20’s, raised kids who love Jesus, and are serving in urban ministry in their 60’s, and still have marriages that flourish.
-And they still ready to go at it.
-It’s astonishing, quite frankly.
+- Last week, Elizabeth and I had the privilege of having 16 people over our house who have all been faithfully serving in church ministry for 30+ years (some in a full-time capacity, some not).
+What struck me was not just that they survived, but how energized they are by where the church is at (East End Fellowship) and where we are going.
+They've come out on the other side of their roaring 20's, have raised kids who love Jesus, are serving in urban ministry, still have marriages that flourish and are ready to go.
+It's astonishing, quite frankly.

 So here's what I've been thinking about lately: